changhsinlee/changhsinlee.github.io/_posts/2019-12-27-python-package.md

 tags: [python]
 ---

+A guide on writing your first Python package.

-What do you need to make a Python package?
+> What do you need to make a Python package?

 I have been asked this question many times at work, so let's write it down.